skiptools/skip-ui/README.md

 - Only the `onChanged` and `onEnded` gesture modifiers are supported.
 - Customization of minimum touch duration, distance, etc. is not supported.

+#### Shapes and Paths

+SwiftUI automatically applies a mask to shapes and paths so that touches outside the shape do not trigger its gestures.
+SkipUI emulates this feature, but it is **not** supported on custom shapes and paths that have a `.stroke` applied.
+These shapes will register touches anywhere in their bounds.
+Consider using `.strokeBorder` instead of `.stroke` when a gesture mask is needed on a custom shape.

+### Grids

+SkipUI renders SwiftUI grid views using native Compose grids.
+This provides maximum performance and a native feel on Android.
+The different capabilities of SwiftUI and Compose grids, however, imposes restrictions on SwiftUI grid support in Android:

+- Pinned headers and footers are not supported.
+- When you place a `LazyHGrid` or `LazyVGrid` in a `ScrollView`, it must be the only child of that view.
+- When you define your grid with an array of `GridItem` specs, your Android grid is **based on the first `GridItem`**.
+Compose does not support different specs for different rows or columns, so SkipUI applies the first spec to all of them.
+- Maximum `GridItem` sizes are ignored.
+- Also see the `ForEach` [topic](#foreach).

 ### Haptics

 SkipUI supports UIKit's `UIFeedbackGenerator` API for generating haptic feedback on the device, typically as a result of user interaction.
 Some examples are as follows: